JohnDTill/Neb/Wiki/Grammar_Ambiguities.md

 * {x | |x| > 3}

 and recognize ambiguities where they exist, such as the `|a|b|c|` example above.
 One approach might be to separate the expression into a list of statements delineated by `|` (including null statements), then analyze the possible meanings.

+#### Language Level Interpretation
+Some parsing decisions should be relegated to whatever language is using Neb's parse tree output.
+For instance, Neb can easily parse `⁜^⏴A⏵⏴⊤⏵` as a matrix transpose due to the unicode `⊤` symbol. `⁜^⏴A⏵⏴T⏵` with the letter 'T' is unclear since 'T' is a valid identifier, so this could be exponentiation, but using the letter 'T' to indicate a transpose is quite common.
+The language might want to always implement this as a transpose.
+Alternatively, the language could interpret this as a transpose if 'T' is not defined as a variable, an exponent if it is defined, and even issue a warning that raising to the power of 'T' is bad practice.
+The point is that some ambiguities are best handled at the language level.

+Another example is identifier subscripts: Is `⁜_⏴r⏵⏴c⏵` a single unified identifier, or do we want to access element 'c' of vector 'r'?
+That kind of interpretation is best left to the language.